If you have a full time job and you want to make money blogging, you may be wondering if that’s even possible.

 When you start blogging, you may find that people will think you’re crazy for working so much.
 You’ll be working at your day job and blogging on the side, essentially having two jobs.
 A lot of people won’t understand this.
 They won’t understand blogging.
 They won’t care much about it.
 They’ll think you’re working too much.

 Ignore them.
 Stick to your goals.
 Be clear about why you’re doing what you’re doing.
-Join Facebook communities or blogging mastermind groups to connect with other bloggers who are doing this so you don’t feel so alone.
-It helps a lot.

 Whatever you can do to get around people who are doing this, too (working full time and blogging), do it.
 It will help you tremendously.